 The Cotswolds is right near my hometown and it’s one of my favourite parts of the UK.
 It’s definitely the right area to visit if you wanted to see a piece of traditional England.

-If you’re looking for more quaint villages like this one, then I would recommend Castle Combe, Lower Slaughter and Upper Slaughter as a start.
-These see far less tourists.
+These see far fewer tourists.
 If you’re here in summer, I’d also recommend Cotswolds Lavender Farm.

 Or, if you’d rather see the busier towns, you have Burford, Bourton-on-the-Water, Stow-on-the-Wold with the magical St Edward’s Church Tolkien Door, Moreton-in-Marsh, or Stratford-upon-Avon – the home of Shakespeare!

-There is endless choice for your visit, so why not take a car for a road trip and explore something new?!
+There is an endless choice for your visit, so why not take a car for a road trip and explore something new?!